xl-s/Digital-World-1D/README.md

 ##### Interfacing with the Raspberry Pi

+The hardware module contains only two user-end methods necessary to retrieve sensor data from the Raspberry Pi and update the status of the indicator LEDs.

 ###### `Hardware.update(booked, occupied)`

 The `Hardware.update(booked, occupied)` method is used to update the states of LED indicators inside and outside the room, based on the booking and occupancy status of the room.
 The `booked` and `occupied` parameters are both boolean values, indicating respectively whether the room is currently booked and occupied.